 Should I disable IPv6 when using Opera VPN?

 If you’re encountering leaks or connection issues, disabling IPv6 can help ensure all traffic routes through the VPN tunnel.
 Re-enable IPv6 later if you need it for other services.
+Norton secure vpn your step by step guide to setting up and staying safe online 2026

 What should I do if Opera VPN blocks a site I need to visit?